Connect to sharepoint online using Azure KeyVault and Connect-PnPOnline

 Conclusion

-We have seen in this blog post, how you can connect to sharepoint online using Connect-PnPOnline command without any username / password prompts.
-This is useful when you are creating a non-interactive powershell script.
+In this blog post, we have explored how to connect to SharePoint Online using the Connect-PnPOnline command without encountering any username/password prompts.
+This approach is particularly useful when creating a non-interactive PowerShell script.

-We have stored the certificate in Azure KeyVault and fetched it using powershell commands.
-Then we have created a connection with sharepoint online using this certificate.
-You can also store the certificate pfx file locally and use connect-pnponline cmdlet to connect to sharepoint online.
+We stored the certificate in Azure KeyVault and retrieved it using PowerShell commands.
+Subsequently, we established a connection with SharePoint Online using this certificate.
+Alternatively, you can store the certificate PFX file locally and use the Connect-PnPOnline cmdlet to connect to SharePoint Online.

 1. Great post thank you.
 One adjustment.
 Step 5, there was no Secret ID within my app.
 Two steps I had to do for this to work were: